Homelessness on Paseo Mallorca: When the Park Bench Becomes the Final Address

 When the Bench Becomes the Home: A Night on Paseo Mallorca

-In the evening, when the last clatter of coffee service fades and the streetlights cast long shadows over the palms, a scene emerges that many would rather not see: On a park bench on Paseo Mallorca lies a bundle of blankets, a backpack, a pair of shoes neatly placed side by side.
+In the evening, when the last clatter of coffee service fades and the streetlights cast long shadows over the palms, a scene emerges that many would rather not see: On the long-used bench on Paseo Mallorca lies a bundle of blankets, a backpack, a pair of shoes neatly placed side by side.
 Exactly where tour buses stop by day, rental cars disappear into the underground garage and tourists take selfies, a person sleeps — jacket pulled protectively over their eyes while the irrigation systems quietly trickle and occasionally a delivery van rolls by.

 The central question: Why does this situation persist?